bryanvriel/iceutils/README.md

 cvxopt (optional)
 ```
 All of the packages can be installed via Anaconda using the `conda-forge` channel.
 Also note that optional packages `scikit-learn`, `pint`, and `cvxopt` are only necessary for using the `iceutils.tseries` module.
 Additionally, `opencv` is only needed for the `iceutils.correlate` module and some isolated inpainting routines.
 The installation process can be streamlined by copying the necessary packages and any optional packages into a text file (e.g., `requirements.txt`) and running:

 ```
 conda install -c conda-forge --file requirements.txt
 ```
 If you are using the main Anaconda channel, you'll likely have to install `pint` with pip:

 ```
 pip install pint
 ```

 To install `iceutils`, you may clone a read-only version of the repository:

 ```
 git clone https://github.com/bryanvriel/iceutils.git
 ```
 Or, if you are developer, you may clone with SSH:

 ```
 git clone git@github.com:bryanvriel/iceutils.git
 ```
-Then, simply run `python setup.py install` in the main repository directory to install.
+Then, simply run `pip install .` in the main repository directory to install.

 In the cloned directory, you'll find several Python source files, each containing various functions and classes.
 While the naming of the source files gives a hint about what they contain, all functions are classes are imported into a common namespace.
 For example, the file `timeutils.py` contains a function `generateRegularTimeArray()`.
 This function would be called as follows:

 ```python
 import iceutils as ice